tgunr/gcode-debugger/README.md

 - Use Debug menu to clear all breakpoints

 ### Line Editing
 - Double-click on G-code lines to edit them
 - Modified lines are highlighted in yellow
-- Changes are applied immediately to the debugging session
+- Changes are applied immediately to the debugging session and the G-code file

-### Macros
+### LocalMacros
 The application includes a built-in macro system:
+- **Local macros are stored in the debugger and are not sent to the controller**
+- **Local macros are not stored in a local file
+- **Local macros are selected from a local panel**

+#### External Macros
+External macros are stored on the controller and are executed by the controller when the macro is run.
 - **System Macros**: Home All, Zero All, Safe Z, Spindle On/Off
 - **Tool Change**: Automated tool change sequence
 - **Probing**: Z-axis probing with automatic zero setting
 - **Custom Macros**: Create your own macro sequences

 #### Creating Macros
+1. Select Local or External from the Macros panel

-1. Click "➕ New" in the Macros panel
+2. Click "➕ New" in the Macros panel
-2. Enter name, description, and G-code commands
+3. Enter name, description, and G-code commands
-3. Choose a category for organization
+4. Choose a category for organization
-4. Save the macro for future use
+5. Save the macro for future use

 #### Importing/Exporting Macros
 - **Import**: Load macros from existing G-code files
 - **Export**: Save macros as G-code files for external use